srijankulal/LED_Display/Readme.md

 - Segment 'f' -> Pin 5
 - Segment 'g' -> Pin 6

+### Using the `LED_Display` Library:

-This setup allows you to create a custom 7-segment display using individual LEDs, which can be controlled using the provided Arduino code and `LED_Display` library.
+To use the `LED_Display` library, download the .zip file and import it into your Arduino IDE.
+This setup allows you to create a custom 7-segment display using individual LEDs, which can be controlled using the provided Arduino code and `LED_Display` library.## Custom 7-Segment Display with LEDs: